Is there a free trial offer?

 What is the Vault Release Time?

-To gain access to the vaults, the executor will report your passing to HereToday.
+To gain access to the vaults, an executor will report your passing to HereToday.
 This action will trigger a series of emails to you – please keep your email address up to date.
 Based upon your predetermined amount of time, if we do not receive a response from you, the vaults could be released to the executor.
 Time periods range from 24 hours to 30 days.
-This action will also trigger the Life Guard verification process – see “What is a Life Guard?” below.
+This action will also start the Life Guard verification process – see “What is a Life Guard?” below.

 What is an executor?

-An executor is a person or institution appointed by you to carry out the terms of your will.
-As you create a HereToday account, you’ll be asked to identify this person.
+An executor is your designated person, or court appointed institution, who is responsible for carrying out the terms of your will, as well as managing the administration of your estate.
 The executor will be responsible for reporting your incapacity, or passing, to HereToday.

 What is a Life Guard?

-We use a three (3) person verification process to release account access to the executor, or other designated members.
-These individuals are called Life Guards and typically consist of family members or close friends.
+We use a three (3) person verification process to validate your status.
+These individuals are called Life Guards, which typically consist of family members or close friends.

-In the event the executor requests access to your Living Will, Power of Attorney or vaults, the Life Guards will be sent an email or text message with instructions to verify your status.
+If an executor requests access to your account, the Life Guards will be sent an email or text message with instructions to verify your condition.

 What is the difference between a Power of Attorney and a Living Will?

-A living will (advance directive) is directed to your medical team; whereas, a power of attorney is a document that gives a trusted individual the authority to make decisions on your behalf.
+A living will, or advance directive, is a legal document that provides your preferences for medical care if you are unable to make decisions for yourself; whereas, a power of attorney is a document that gives a trusted individual the authority to make decisions on your behalf.
 Learn more at ‘Power of Attorney vs Living Will: What’s the Difference.’

-Can I add an estate attorney, insurance agent, or financial advisor to my account?
+Can I add an estate attorney, accountant, and financial advisor to my account?

 Yes.
-We encourage you to engage trusted professional advisors to assist with your estate planning, insurance, and financial requirements.
-From your account you can designate such members; as well as identify which folders and files are available for the professional advisors to access.
+We encourage you to engage trusted professional advisors to assist with your estate planning, accounting, insurance, and financial requirements.
+From your account, you can designate such individuals as Contacts; as well as identify which folders or files are available for the professional advisors to access.